Therapy approaches were developed to address different types of challenges.

 Exposure and Response Prevention (ERP) is a structured approach used specifically for OCD and related patterns, focusing on breaking the cycle between thoughts and compulsive responses.

-Emotionally Focused Therapy (EFT) and the Gottman Method are often used in relationship work, helping improve communication, connection, and stability.
+Emotionally Focused Therapy (EFT) is often used in relationship work, helping improve communication, connection, and stability.

 These approaches are not used in isolation.
 They are integrated based on what fits your situation.